-Note: Electric Cloud does not recommend this feature for frequent use; use it with caution.
+IMPORTANT: Electric Cloud does not recommend Proxy Command for frequent use; use it with caution.

-(Windows only) Tools that access or modify the system registry-in addition to files, tools on Windows may access or modify the system registry.
+Tools that Access or Modify the System Registry

+In addition to files, tools on Windows may access or modify the system registry.
 Use the --emake-reg-roots command-line option to specify a key to mirror.
 You can specify more than one key by separating multiple entries with semicolons: